Nisse (folklore): Dialects

 Reidar Thoralf Christiansen remarked that the "belief in the nisse is confined to the south and east" of Norway, and theorized the nisse was introduced to Norway (from Denmark) in the 17th century, but there is already mention of "Nisse pugen" in a Norwegian legal tract c.
-1600 or earlier, (Note: Not inconsistent with Falk and Torp's etymological dictionary dating the introduction into Scandinavia (from Germany) to have occurred in the post-Reformation era.) and (1938) believed the introduction to be as early as 13 to 14c.
+1600 or earlier, (Note: Not inconsistent with Falk and Torp's etymological dictionary dating the introduction into Scandinavia (from Germany) to have occurred in the post-Reformation era.) and Emil Birkeli (1938) believed the introduction to be as early as 13 to 14c.
 The Norsk Allkunnebok encyclopedia states less precisely that nisse was introduced from Denmark relatively late, whereas native names found in Norway such as tomte, tomtegubbe, tufte, tuftekall, gardvord, etc., date much earlier.

 Etymology

 It has repeatedly been conjectured that nisse might be a variant of "nixie" or nix but detractors including Jacob Grimm note that a nixie is a water sprite and its proper Dano-Norwegian cognate would be nøkk, not nisse.

 According to Grimm nisse was a form of Niels (or German: Niklas (Note: The name related to the etymology of nisse has several German forms besides Niklas, namely Nickel, Klaus, and in Austria Niklo.)), like various house sprites (Note: Chim (Joachim) and Has (Hans), German sprite names derived from human names, are given as synonymous to nisse by Falk&Torp.) that adopted human given names, (Note: With the period of "Nisse/Niels" type spirit name being introduced into Scandinavia falling in either c.
 13/14th century, or the 16th, 17th century, as discussed above.) and was therefore cognate to St. Nicholas, and related to the Christmas gift-giver.
 (Note: Compare also English "Old Nick" for the name of the devil.
 The name Nickel is of course related to the etymology of the metal or element nickel.)
-Indeed, the common explanation in Denmark is that nisse is the diminutive form of Niels, as Danes in 19th century used to refer to a nisse as "Lille Niels" or Niels Gårdbo (gårdbo, literally "yard/farmstead dweller" is also name for a sprite).
+Indeed, the common explanation in Denmark is that nisse is the diminutive form of Niels, as Danes in the 19th century used to refer to a nisse as "Lille Niels" or Niels Gårdbo (gårdbo, literally "yard/farmstead dweller" is also name for a sprite).

 An alternate etymology derives nisse from Old Norse niðsi, meaning "dear little relative".

 The tomte ("homestead man"), gardvord ("farm guardian"), and tunkall ("yard fellow") bear names that associated them with the farmstead.
 The Finnish tonttu is also borrowed from Swedish tomte, but "later tradition no longer consider these identical".